-- During the first week of semester-100% refund on basis of preregistered hours. - Within 1 week after registration 75% refund. - Within 2 weeks after registration 50% refund. - After the third week of school no refund. - If for disciplinary reasons no refund.
+- During the first two weeks of semester 100% refund on basis of preregistered hours. - Within three weeks after registration 75% refund. - Within four weeks after registration 50% refund. - After the fifth week of school no refund. - If for disciplinary reasons no refund.

-Room & Food
+Room and Food

-If a student leaves the dorm and/or drops the meal plan, the following schedule of refunds apply:
+If a student leaves college housing and/or drops the meal plan, the following schedule of refunds apply: